chienduynguyen1702/vcs-sms-be/docker-swarm.README.md

+# Create docker swarm for vcs-sms-be

-# Create docker registry in local
+## Create docker registry in local

 Create a registry in local:

 - health check status of registry
 - expose 5000 port
 - named local-registry